Where does the power for the trailer brakes come from when the brake-away switch is activated?

 Prepare for the RVTI Level 1 Certification Test.
 Engage with flashcards and multiple choice questions that come with hints and detailed explanations.
 Achieve success on your exam!

-When the brake-away switch is activated, the power for the trailer brakes comes from the coach battery.
-The brake-away switch is a safety feature in trailers designed to engage the brakes in the event that the trailer becomes detached from the towing vehicle.
-When this switch is activated, it completes a circuit that draws power from the coach battery, which is specifically designed to provide a reliable power source for such emergency situations.
+When the brake-away switch is activated, the power for the trailer brakes is provided by the coach battery.
+The brake-away switch is a safety feature that activates the trailer's brakes in the event that the trailer becomes disconnected from the tow vehicle.
+This mechanism relies on its own power source to ensure that the brakes engage promptly, preventing potential accidents.

 Subscribe